 Best of all, there’s a bonus that comes with these chips.

 Cheese Pizza Kale Chips are packed with nutrients!
 Let’s start with nutritional yeast (not to be mistaken for brewers or bakers yeast).
 It has a nutty, cheesy flavor, and provides a host of nutritional benefits including:

-- Great plant-based source of Vitamin B12 (one of the few plant-based foods that are high in B12)
+- Great plant-based source of Vitamin B12 if fortified (one of the few plant-based foods that are high in B12)

 - Complete source of protein (2 Tbsp. contains 9 grams of protein)

 - High in fiber

 - Great source of folate

 Next up, we have kale.
 I personally love kale in all forms including our Massaged Kale Salad, Kale & Sweet Potato Sauté, Thai Kale Salad, BBQ Ranch Chopped Salad with Kale and kale chips.
 It’s truly a nutrient powerhouse.
 In fact, it’s known to be one of the healthiest foods on the planet.

 - Excellent source of Vitamin A (beta-carotene), K and C – 1 cup of kale has more Vitamin C (an antioxidant) than an orange